 In the context of e-commerce, it seems obvious but it works.

-You can even go one step further and use a dynamic notification to display the number of people viewing a certain product, or the number of products that are still available.
+You can even go one step further and use Live visitor counts to display the number of people viewing a certain product, or the number of products that are still available.
 This will increase the perceived value of the product and encourage the visitor to decide quickly.